 Overlake offers a variety of resources for seniors including housing options, home care, medication information and management, fall prevention and support groups.
 Our goal is to promote health, independence and informed participation in healthcare decisions for seniors.

-- Advance Directives Packet: Includes a durable power of attorney for healthcare form and a healthcare directive form.
+- Advance Care Planning: Information on how to fill out a durable power of attorney for healthcare form and a healthcare directive form.

 - Aquatic Exercise Programs